When you go on vacation, do your prayers take a hike?

-Fast Forward to a few weeks before the vacation, it is now time for the count-down to begin, for the ‘packing lists’ to be written down (google searches having assisted in compiling data on ‘what you absolutely need to survive a family vacation with young ones’) and the suitcases have been dragged up from the basement ( or the shed or garage or wherever they languish in wait throughout the year till their moment of glory when they are treated liked guests of honor) and flung open wherever the kids have not built forts (Yes, the Kitchen may be the only room available, no shame in admitting that) and slowly filled as the hours move closer to the first day of Vacation.
+Fast Forward to a few weeks before the vacation, it is now time for the count-down to begin, for the ‘packing lists’ to be written (google searches help compile data on ‘what you absolutely need to survive a family vacation with young ones’) and the suitcases have been dragged up from the basement (or the shed or garage or wherever they languish in wait throughout the year till their moment of glory when they are treated liked guests of honor) and flung open wherever the kids have not built forts (Yes, the Kitchen may be the only room available, no shame in admitting that) and slowly filled as the hours move closer to the first day of Vacation.
 Up to and including that day, the Family’s Daily Prayer is going strong.

 We added prayers about family relationships, that this vacation might strengthen them and provide opportunities to grow stronger as a family.
 We have prayed before leaving the house (that we may return safely to our home), before boarding the plane and on the plane (hey, flying still mystifies me- one long metal tube dashing through the sky at 33 000 miles altitude is not my idea of Serenity 101).